owncloud-archive/documentation/admin_manual/appliance/enterprise-trial.rst

 Now you have to go to your ownCloud and enter the Market app

-- Select "Add API Key" and paste your Key
+- To enable enterprise features Select "Add API Key" and paste your Key

 - Start the Enterprise Trial